BretFisher/kubernetes-mastery/slides/k8s/shippingimages.md

 ## Which registry do we want to use?

-- There are SAAS products like Docker Hub, Quay ...
+- There are SAAS products like Docker Hub, Quay, GitLab ...

 - Each major cloud provider has an option as well

   (ACR on Azure, ECR on AWS, GCR on Google Cloud...)

+--

 - There are also commercial products to run our own registry

-  (Docker EE, Quay...)
+  (Docker Enterprise DTR, Quay, GitLab, JFrog Artifactory...)

+--

 - And open source options, too!

+  (Quay, Portus, OpenShift OCR, GitLab, Harbor, Kraken...)

+  (I don't mention Docker Distribution here because it's too basic)

+--

-- When picking a registry, pay attention to its build system
+- When picking a registry, pay attention to:

-  (when it has one)
+  - Its build system
+  - Multi-user auth and mgmt (RBAC)
+  - Storage features (replication, caching,  garbage collection)

+---

+## Running DockerCoins on Kubernetes

+- Create one deployment for each component

+  (hasher, redis, rng, webui, worker)

+- Expose deployments that need to accept connections

+  (hasher, redis, rng, webui)

+- For redis, we can use the official redis image

+- For the 4 others, we need to build images and push them to some registry